suatori/pokemonChallenge/README.md

   This is the module read of rest, api base from create wsdl, endpoint de soap and save register.

 * ***generate-clases_from_wsdl***
   This is the module where we create the class of a wsdl.

+* ***generate-wsdl-from-classes***

+  This is the module where we create the wsdl of a classes.

 ### How do I get set up? ###